IMujagic/adonet-sqlite-insert-benchmarking/ReadMe.md

 ### Conclusion

-Clear winner in total is 3rd approach where all inserts are wrapped inside one transaction and they all reuse the same `SqliteCommand`.
-Only when we are inserting 1 item, then the default approach is slightly faster then the other two.
+Clear winner, in total, is the 3rd approach where all inserts are wrapped inside one transaction and they all reuse the same `SqliteCommand`.
+Only when we are inserting 1 item, in that case the default approach is slightly faster than the other two.